skip to main content

 Board Certified Behavior Analysts

-At select Special Education programs in SD308, Board Certified Behavior Analysts (BCBAs) work together with staff to provide behavioral supports for individual students and classrooms.
+At select Special Education programs in SD 308, Board Certified Behavior Analysts (BCBAs) work together with staff to provide behavioral supports for individual students and classrooms.
 They also collaborate with teams in developing functional behavior assessments, behavior intervention plans and data collection for Individual Education Programs.

 In the event that BCBAs are requested to participate in behavioral assessments or direct intervention with individual students, parents are notified in advance.